temuair/fot/docs/hunting.md

 ## Noteworthy Areas

-This is not an exhaustive list of all hunting areas, but rather some recommended hunting areas.
+This is not an exhaustive list of all hunting areas, but rather some recommended hunting areas, based on my personal experience.

 | **Name** | **Level Range** | **Notes** |
 | - | - | - |